Most Famous Badminton Logos

 Logo VICTOR China Open

 The VICTOR China Open logo appears futuristic.
-Its symbol, depicting a shuttlecock in a blue gradient, conveys the competition’s energy and refined execution, typical of Chinese badminton masters.
+Its symbol, a blue gradient shuttlecock, conveys the competition’s energy and refined execution, typical of Chinese badminton masters.
 The tournament’s name is written in uppercase letters, supplemented by neat Chinese characters.
 Additionally, the shuttlecock’s geometry visually symbolizes the speed inherent in the competition.
-The identity reflects the sporting atmosphere of Changzhou and its role in world badminton.
+The identity reflects Changzhou’s sporting atmosphere and its role in world badminton.

 YONEX SPBA Midwest Open Regional Championships